DPWelsh/Codabunga/content/posts/ginas-first-project.md

 ## Step 1: Setting up the required Python libraries

 For this step, I will presume that you’ve already got a version of Python 3 and whatever IDE you use on your computer.
-You’ll also need to install <code>nltk</code> and <code>pandas</code> Python libraries as well as the <code>praw</code> API, if you haven’t already - you can find links to each respectively here [LINK], here [LINK] and here [LINK].
+You’ll also need to install <code>nltk</code> and <code>pandas</code> Python libraries as well as the <code>praw</code> API, if you haven’t already - you can find links to each respectively [here](https://www.nltk.org/), [here](https://pandas.pydata.org/docs/) and [here](https://praw.readthedocs.io/en/stable/index.html).

 At the top of my script, I imported the <code>nltk</code>, <code>praw</code> and <code>pandas</code> libraries since I’d need these later in the script.
 For the <code>nltk</code> library, I made sure to specifically import the word_tokenize and pos_tag modules, since we’ll be needing this to analyse the words in the language data.